-Load balancing is an integral part of the BIG-IP Controller.
-A load balancing mode defines, in part, the logic that a BIG-IP Controller uses to determine which node should receive a connection hosted by a particular virtual server.
-The BIG-IP Controller supports specialized load balancing modes that dynamically distribute the connection load, rather than following a static distribution pattern such as Round Robin.
+Load balancing is an integral part of the BIG/ip Controller.
+A load balancing mode defines, in part, the logic that a BIG/ip Controller uses to determine which node should receive a connection hosted by a particular virtual server.
+The BIG/ip Controller supports specialized load balancing modes that dynamically distribute the connection load, rather than following a static distribution pattern such as Round Robin.
 Dynamic distribution of the connection load is based on various aspects of real-time server performance analysis, such as the current number of connections per node or the fastest node response time.
-The following section describes how each load balancing mode distributes connections, as well as how to set the load balancing mode on the BIG-IP Controller.
-The global load balancing method is not saved as part of BIG-IP Controller configuration.
-When you define a global method, the global method is set for all pools without a load balancing method, and any pool with an appgen_ name prefix.
+The following section describes how each load balancing mode distributes connections, as well as how to set the load balancing mode on the BIG/ip Controller.

 Note: These load balancing modes apply globally.
-For information about the specific load balancing methods designed for use with pools, see Chapter 3, Working with Intelligent Traffic Control.
+For information about the specific load balancing methods designed for use with pools, see Chapter 3, Introducing Intelligent Traffic Control (ITC).

 Fastest mode passes a new connection based on the fastest response of all currently active nodes.
 Fastest mode may be particularly useful in environments where nodes are distributed across different logical networks.

 Least Connections mode is relatively simple in that the BIG/ip Controller passes a new connection to the node with the least number of current connections.
 Least Connections mode works best in environments where the servers or other equipment you are load balancing have similar capabilities.